noonespecial/inabout/README.md

 I created it for use with OpenWRT boxes that had no cron utilities.

 Perfect for setting if to reboot an hour from now even if you lose your connection.

+Put it somewhere in your path.
+Use like so:
+$# inabout 30 minutes "reboot"